GuidanceMantras/GuidanceMantras/README.md

 - Small talk helps in getting information, gaining knowledge
 - Small talk helps in advising others, suggesting something

+### Reasoning
+- You have to learn how to give reason for your actions, thinking, arguments, discussion, suggestions, ideas, dreams, thoughts, filtering, life style and so on

 ### 6P
 - Will be added later